If you or someone you know needs emotional support or feels overwhelmed, remember you are not alone. Call one of the resources below for help.

 To cancel a reservation, please call 780-830-7433.
 Failure to cancel a reservation may result in removal from the program.

-Grande Prairie Accessible Transit (GPAT) is modifying its service as a result of the current COVID-19 situation and to better match the demands we are experiencing.
+Grande Prairie Accessible Transit (GPAT) has modified its service as a result of the current COVID-19 situation and to better match the demands we are experiencing.
 GPAT trips for accessible transportation will continue for registered clients.
-Effective Monday, April 13, 2020, this service will be limited to bookings for essential travel for medical appointments, work and grocery shopping only.

 Hours of operation for accessible buses are being adjusted as follows: